Alcantor/LotusECU-T4e/README.md

 ## Introduction

-This is my attempt to tune my Lotus Exige S2.
+This is my attempt to tune my Lotus Exige S2 (T4e ECU White Dash).

 It's heaveliy based on the work of [Obeisance] and [Cybernet].